acm-uic/acm-uic.github.io/docs/Infrastructure/Servers/Bharat.md

 ## Description

-This is a server donated by Chase in memory of our previous admin, [Bharat Middha](https://github.com/bmiddha).
+This is a server donated by Chase in honor of our previous admin, [Bharat Middha](https://github.com/bmiddha).
 This server is currently a Type-1 Hypervisor hosting Virtual Machines supporting the ACM Infrastructure.
 This chassis supports VMs that requires mass storage.